thinkjs/www.thinkjs.org/view/en/doc/2.0/view.md

 #### config

-It can be directly corresponding configuration in the template through the `config` object, such as:
+You can get the configuration in the template through the `config` object, such as:

 ```text
 <%if(config.name === 'text'){%>